 Arlington Virginia Cooperative Extension and Plot Against Hunger distribute donated seeds to Plot gardens, community gardens, and other gardeners in the spring.
-Click the image below to sign up for distributions.
-There will be a seed distribution to gardeners on Saturday, March 20 9:30am - 11:30am at Central Library.
-More details will be posted soon.
+Email firstname.lastname@example.org if you need seeds.
+We still have a limited supply.

 The Plot Against Hunger Program partners include Arlington Virginia Cooperative Extension, Marymount University, Master Gardeners, Master Food Volunteers, Arlington County Library, food pantries, and individual gardens and gardeners.
 It began at Arlington Food Assistance Center in 2007 and was transferred to FOUA in 2021.